 Academic advisors are an important resource in guiding students through their academic careers.
 Academic advising at Michigan Tech is delivered by faculty and staff advisors in academic departments.
-Academic support for first-year students is also provided by COMPASS.
+Academic support for first-year students is also provided by the Waino Wahtera Center for Student Success.

 The Associate Provost has oversight for academic advising and is advised by the Advising Council.
 The Council coordinates efforts among academic advisors to promote effectiveness and efficiency of advising and support Michigan Tech's educational goals and student-learning objectives.
 Advising workshops and assessment of academic advising are conducted to maintain the quality of academic advising.